 Instructions

-- Place all ingredients into a small saucepan over medium heat and stir to combine.
+- Place all ingredients (except the vanilla extract) into a small saucepan over medium heat and stir to combine.
 Bring contents to a slow boil (avoid a rolling boil), then reduce heat to medium-low.
 Simmer simple syrup until molasses and sugar have dissolved (about 5-10 minutes), stirring occasionally.

-- Remove the gingerbread syrup from the heat and allow it to cool completely
+- Remove the gingerbread syrup from the heat and stir in the vanilla extract.

 - Transfer the simple syrup to an air-tight container and store in the refrigerator for up to 2 weeks.